ArunMichaelDsouza/ng-image-appear/README.md

 ```

 #### ``no-loader``
-If this option is added then no gif loader is shown in the image wrapper element.
+If this option is specified, then no gif loader is shown in the image wrapper element.

 Example -
 ```html